auth0/docs/articles/quickstart/webapp/aspnet-owin/01-login.md

 ## Install and configure the OpenID Connect middleware

 ::: note
   This quickstart uses OWIN middleware and as such, you need to use OWIN in your application.
-If your application is not currently using OWIN, please refer to Microsoft's <a href="https://docs.microsoft.com/en-us/aspnet/aspnet/overview/owin-and-katana/">OWIN documentation</a> to enable it in your application.
+If your application is not currently using OWIN, please refer to Microsoft's <a href="https://docs.microsoft.com/en-us/aspnet/aspnet/overview/owin-and-katana/" target="_blank" rel="noreferrer">OWIN documentation</a> to enable it in your application.
 :::

 The easiest way to enable authentication with Auth0 in your ASP.NET MVC application is to use the OWIN OpenID Connect middleware, so install the `Microsoft.Owin.Security.OpenIdConnect` NuGet package first: